-At roughly 6,592,800 square miles in size, Russia is the largest land mass on the planet.
-Its size means its population are exposed to some of the most extreme climactic conditions known to man.
-Russia is full on natural wonder and mystery.
+At roughly 6,592,800 square miles in size, Russia is the largest landmass on the planet.
+Its size means its population are exposed to some of the most extreme climatic conditions known to man.
+Russia is full of natural wonder and mystery.
 It also offers visitors pristine Black Sea beaches, and the chance to fish for enormous catfish on the intimidating Volga River.
 Travelling cross-country is most efficiently done by internal flights, but those seeking a more authentic journey can buy a ticket on the Trans-Siberian railway.

 The family unit is very important in Russia, as is its heritage.
 Christianity is the country's most practised religion, and although many languages are spoken, Russian is the most widely used.
 Its cultural centres are Moscow and St, Petersburg, where football and ice hockey teams are fanatically followed.
 Russia's natural resources have been the envy of the world for hundreds of years, and engineering has historically been at the core of its workforce and economic output.

 Unsurprisingly, its vast population, religious and cultural diversity have resulted in Russian cuisine offering an array of ideas, ingredients, methods and dishes.
 The harsh weather has a huge impact on the way meat is eaten, cooked and preserved.
 Varieties of chicken, beef and vegetable soups are home-made all year round.
 Providing warmth and nutrition, they have been a staple for many hundreds of years.
 Main courses are simple but delicious.
 Beef Stroganov and Pelemy are among many traditional dishes the country has to offer.
 Russia is world-famous for vodka.
 Beer is also rapidly increasing in popularity, and now Russia is one of the world's largest producers.
 Traditional non-alcoholic drinks include Kvass, while tea is also becoming an increasingly large part of Russian culture.